 For 16 years, he was the editor of Your Health newsletter, a health education newsletter distributed by over 1,600 Australian GPs to their patients.

-Colin is currently an investigator on an NHMRC-funded clinical trial on vaping at the National Drug and Alcohol Centre, University of New South Wales, Sydney.
+Colin has been an investigator on many clinical trials on smoking and vaping.
+We are looking forward to the publication of our latest study at the National Drug and Alcohol Centre, University of New South Wales, Sydney, later this year: